Thank you so much for your note. I am so glad you are doing well, and on your way to 5 years. We are gaining strength in numbers.

 - Survivor: Invasive Lobular Carcinoma

-- Patient Info: Living with cancer as a chronic illness (undergoing adjuvant therapy), Diagnosed: about 7 years ago, Female, Age: 69, Stage IV, HER2 Positive: No, ER Positive: Yes, PR Positive: Don't Know
+- Patient Info: Living with cancer as a chronic illness (undergoing adjuvant therapy), Diagnosed: over 7 years ago, Female, Age: 69, Stage IV, HER2 Positive: No, ER Positive: Yes, PR Positive: Don't Know

 - View this journey (5 Experiences)